” Im a tiler and have many years of tiling experience that means every job gets the

 same attention & result, beautiful tiles fitted beautifully “

-Tiling when its done well and with tiles that you’ve chosen well should be timeless and should look as good today as the day they were fitted.
-The pictures to the right are of work I have done in the recent weeks or months and there are many more pictures on the site of other jobs I have completed.
+Tiling when it’s done well and with tiles that you’ve chosen well should be timeless and should look as good today as the day they were fitted.
+The pictures to the right are of work I have completed.

 I also tile all the areas such as domestic bathrooms kitchens halls and conservatories and commercial canteens, stairs lobby’s and rest rooms.
 For my work areas I tile in Dublin around the M50, all areas of Kildare Laois and Offaly but I also work in Wicklow and Carlow so if you let me know where your home or project is I’ll let you know if I can get to you.